 A ham sandwich, with good butter, cornichons (pickles) in a baguette which has just come out of the oven!
 Or a steak with a mushroom and cream sauce… and some fries… that devil cholesterol!

 TGLF: What made you choose to create Au Trotthus in Riquewihr?

 It was a chance meeting and then the location was irresistible – Riquewihr is one of the most visited villages in France by the French of course, but also foreigners from the four corners of the world.

 TGLF: If you could invite anyone in French history to dinner – who would it be and what would you cook for them?

 Well it would have to be Jacques Chirac and I’d have to meet in Japan.
 He was an exceptional man and a bon vivant; I think he would be happy with Tête de veau with sauce Gribiche.

 Merci beaucoup to Chef Aubron for giving us this wonderful interview.

-He also gave us a recipe for a dish that sounds sublime – ravioli of foie gras made with gyoza, Japanese dumpling dough, served with a cappuccino of green lentils – one for all foodies!
+He also gave me a recipe for a dish that sounds sublime – ravioli of foie gras made with gyoza, Japanese dumpling dough, served with a cappuccino of green lentils – one for all foodies!